 While Clark State has been a cornerstone of higher education in the community and surrounding areas since 1962, one thing always remains constant: change.

-With the addition of two bachelor’s degrees now available at Clark State, the Board of Trustees has voted to change the name of the institution to encompass the advancements in educational opportunities made by the college.
+With the addition of three bachelor’s degrees now available at Clark State, the Board of Trustees has voted to change the name of the institution to encompass the advancements in educational opportunities made by the college.
 As of January 1, 2021, Clark State Community College will be known as Clark State College.

 Clark State’s Board of Trustees, administration, faculty, staff and students have been engaged in a discussion and actions regarding a name change to Clark State College since the fall of 2018.